livingdocsIO/documentation/content/reference-docs/server-extensions/metadata-plugins.md

 ## Overview

-A metadata plugin defines the format and validation of a metadata value.
-It also defines how this value is indexed in the elasticsearch publication index.
+With a metadata plugin these things can be defined
+- plugin name
+- storage schema
+- config and ui config schema
+- on publish validation

-There are synchronous hooks for update, publish and unpublish events.
+- hooks for the document update and publication process

-If a custom metadata plugin should appear in the Prepare Publish screen in the Editor there also must be a UI plugin in the editor which can render the form UI.

-You can find the implementations of the Livingdocs metadata plugins here: [plugins/metadata](https://github.com/livingdocsIO/livingdocs-server/tree/master/plugins/metadata) on the livingdocs-server.
+You can find Livingdocs metadata plugins here: [plugins/metadata](https://github.com/livingdocsIO/livingdocs-server/tree/master/plugins/metadata) on the livingdocs-server.

-## Write a Custom Plugin
+## Schema of a Metadata Plugin

-When the behavior of the standard plugins are not enough, you can write custom plugins.

 ```js
 module.exports = {